It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 “Don't think about making art, just get it done.
 Let everyone else decide if it's good or bad, whether they love it or hate it.
 While they are deciding, make even more art."
 Andy Warhol

-Not like eating cake by Rebecca Ora
+Not like eating cake by Bikka Ora

 This is my inaugural post.
 I have been musing a lot about what it takes to be an artist.
 To keep working.